 Love for Your Outer Layer

-Skin is the largest organ of the human body.
-It creates a protective layer against heat, light, the environment, injury and infection.
-It helps regulate the body’s temperature; stores water, fat and Vitamin D; prevents entry of bacteria; and acts as a sensory organ.
-On average, an adult has between 18 and 20-square feet of skin, which roughly weighs six pounds.
+The skin is the largest organ of the human body.
+It creates a protective layer against heat, light, the environment, injury, and infection.
+It also helps regulate the body’s temperature, stores water, fat and vitamin D, prevents entry of bacteria, and acts as a sensory organ.
+On average, an adult has between 18 and 20-square feet of skin, which weighs roughly six pounds.

 There are three layers in the skin: